 Issues regarding the scope of the arbitration clause can arise when parties refer specific disputes to different mechanisms; for instance, price adjustment disputes to an expert and all other disputes to an arbitral tribunal.
-The contract needs to clearly delineate the types of disputes that will be submitted, the intended mechanism to resolve those disputes, and how those mechanisms might interact with one another.
-This issue is discussed in more detail in the section on expert determination, below, and in Chapter 3 on conflicts between expert determination and arbitration clauses.
+The contract needs to clearly delineate the types of disputes that will be submitted, the intended mechanism to resolve those disputes and how those mechanisms might interact with one another.
+This issue is discussed in more detail in the section on expert determination, below, and in the chapter on conflicts between expert determination and arbitration clauses in this guide.

 In M&A agreements, as in other types of contracts, agreeing on a seat is not always easy, and it may be that one party will try to impose a seat that the other party deems inappropriate.
 In this event, rather than agreeing on a seat, which may prove inadequate for the reasons stated above, it may be wiser not to designate any seat.
 In such a scenario, it is critical to choose an arbitral institution that will be able to decide on the seat, taking into account the interests of the arbitration.

 Institutional or ad hoc arbitration

 The parties need to decide whether they want their arbitration to be administered by an arbitral institution, under a relatively predetermined procedure, or opt for ad hoc arbitration, where the proceedings are managed by the parties themselves and subsequently by the arbitral tribunal.
 The trend (to the extent that we may determine it) in M&A practice seems to be to refer disputes to institutional arbitration.